ruslanmv/webclone/CONTRIBUTING.md

 - Mentioned in release notes for significant contributions
 - Given credit in documentation

-Thank you for contributing to WebMirror! 🚀
+Thank you for contributing to WebClone! 🚀

 ---